samchio/samchio/README.md

 ### Hello!
 My name is Samantha.
-I'm a computer science student currently working on getting my degree!
-Right now, I'm learning how to design and manage larger software projects.
+I'm a computer science grad.
+I don't know what else to put here lol

 <!--
 **samchio/samchio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.